HCIILAB/Scene-Text-End2end/README.md

-# Scene Text End-to-end (Detection and Recognition) Resources
+# The State of the Art of Scene Text End-to-end (Detection and Recognition)

 * 1 [Datasets](#Datasets)